Looking for more information on Copyright? Here is the library's LibGuide.

 (c) We will seek permission if the amount of material being posted would exceed fair use.

-(d) The library may refuse to post material if in our judgment it would exceed fair use and we are unable to obtain permission from the copyright holder.
-In such cases, the library will place the original book, DVD/video or journal on reserve.
+(d) The library may suggest alternatives to posting material if in our judgment it would exceed fair use and we are unable to obtain permission from the copyright holder.
+In such cases, the library may place the original book, DVD/video or journal on traditional reserve but we will make every attempt to accommodate your students’ needs.

 If you have any questions regarding copyright, please contact the Access Services Dept. at 508-565-1313